Executive Summary

 LTV Multiplier

-Retailers with strong repeat purchase rates can typically support 30-50% higher acquisition costs than first-order ROAS would suggest.
-Not accounting for LTV means systematically under-investing in customer acquisition.
+Retailers with strong repeat purchase rates can typically support 30โ50% higher acquisition costs than first-order ROAS would suggest.
+Not accounting for LTV means systematically under-investing in customer acquisition โ handing market share to competitors who understand the full economics.

 6. The Complete Cost Stack